Events

 Conclusion: is bitcoin the new economic powerhouse?

-3. Poland against Bitcoin: with a GDP of ~$900 billion, Poland ranks well below Bitcoin.
-This provokes questions - are our financial and state institutions prepared for the global digital transformation that is already underway?
+2. Poland compared to Bitcoin: with a GDP calculated in hundreds of billions of US dollars, Poland ranks significantly lower than Bitcoin.
+This raises questions – are our financial and state institutions prepared for the global digital transformation that is already taking place?

 Summary